marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

   OpenID4VCI standard provides the option for the Wallet to request encrypted Credentials containing PII by including a **credential_response_encryption** object in its request.

 .. note::
-  Currently, no explicit security and privacy measures related to this requirement are specified in [`OpenID4VC-SecTrust`_], it remains a TODO.
+  Currently, no explicit security and privacy measures related to this requirement are specified in [`OpenID4VC-SecTrust`_], it remains a work in progress.

 SPR-P-80
 ~~~~~~~~